 What will it be called?

-Disney's CEO said during an investor's call in November 2017 that the upcoming streaming service would be Disney-branded and carry the Disney name, and that the majority of the content on the platform will be Disney original series appropriate for all ages.
+Disney CEO Bob Iger said during an investor's call in November 2017 that the upcoming streaming service would be Disney-branded and carry the Disney name, and that the majority of the content on the platform will be Disney original series appropriate for all ages.
+And an August 2018 report from Variety later revealed what he has been calling the streaming service: Disney Play.
+But this hasn't been confirmed.

 What films and shows will it stream?